 Many women we work with in Washington, DC come to us after a turning point — a period of burnout, a shift in life responsibilities, or the hormonal changes of perimenopause — that made their symptoms impossible to push through alone.
 Wherever you are in that journey, we understand the particular experience of women navigating a late ADHD diagnosis, and we bring both clinical expertise and genuine care to that work.

-Your Assessor
+Your Assessors

 Meet the clinician who will conduct your assessment

-Caren Ann Appel
+Caren Ann Appel, LCSW

-LCSW · Certified ADHD Diagnostic Assessor
+Certified ADHD Diagnostic Assessor

 Washington, DC & Virginia · Trauma-Informed Care · Neurodivergent Adults

 Caren is a Licensed Clinical Social Worker certified to conduct ADHD diagnostic assessments, with specialized training in supporting neurodivergent clients.
 LCSWs with specialized assessment certification are qualified to conduct clinical diagnostic evaluations using structured instruments like the DIVA-5 and DSM-5 diagnostic criteria — the same standards used across disciplines.
-It's worth noting that LCSWs do not prescribe medication; if medication is part of your follow-up care, we will work collaboratively with your prescribing provider or help connect you with one.

 You've been wondering